HOME

 - Thomas Wentworth

-editor of the Springfield Republican, a very influential newspaper
+editor of the Springfield Republican, a liberal/independent newspaper

 ©